bigcommerce/sass-style-guide/README.md

 <a name="principles"></a>
 ## General Principles
 Strictly adhere to the agreed-upon style guide listed below.
-The general principle is to develop DRY (Don't Repeat Yourself) SCSS, built around reusable components and patterns.
+The general principle is to develop DRY (Don’t Repeat Yourself) SCSS, built around reusable components and patterns.

 * All code should look like a single person has typed it.
-* Don't try to prematurely optimize your code; keep it readable and understandable.
+* Don’t try to prematurely optimize your code; keep it readable and understandable.
 * When building a component, always start by looking at existing patterns.
 * Break down complex components until they are made up of simple components.
 * Save your complex components as patterns so they can be easily reused.